 Hello!
 I’m Katie, the writer behind Escape Artist Katie.
-I started my blog in 2022, after spending several years reporting on travel for luxury travel magazines.

 My blog was born out of my desire to help others gain the confidence to travel – in particular, to visit destinations that are little less visited, and to explore outside of the typical tourist itineraries.